Legrandin/pycryptodome/Doc/src/cipher/des.rst

 DES was never cryptographically broken, but its key length is too short by nowadays standards and it could be brute forced with some effort.

-**Use AES, not DES.
-This module is provided only for legacy purposes.**

 As an example, encryption can be done as follows: